 Mindfulness is shown to increase focus, reduce anxiety, and help us cultivate empathy.
 Students who practice mindfulness report less reactivity, distraction, and stress.
 Katrina was trained through Mindful Schools to provide group and one-on-one mindfulness instruction.

-Orton-Gillingham students will need to meet a minimum of a week during these intensives (you can also sign up for more lessons per week).
+Orton-Gillingham students will need to meet a minimum of twice a week during these intensives (you can also sign up for more lessons per week).